Davidhoechtl/FPROG_Project2023_Textanalyzer/readme.txt

 To compile make sure that the input book is located in "./data/book.txt", the peace terms in "peace_terms.txt" and the war terms in "war_terms.txt".

-To compile go to the command line: make TextAnalyzer To run the code after compiling: ./out/TextAnalyzer
+To compile the program go to the command line: make TextAnalyzer To compile the tests: make Test
+To run the code after compiling: ./out/TextAnalyzer
+To run the tests after compiling: ./out/Tests

+or to compile and run all: 'make all' or 'make'

-## Testing
+## Compile incl.
+Testing Script
- - Windows: ./run.bat
- - Linux:   ./run.sh
+ - on Linux:   'sh ./run.sh'